 Of course your kids’ artwork is a priceless masterpiece, but that doesn’t mean you gotta spend a lot on it!
 If arts and crafts is one of your kids’ favorite activities, you already know that the cost supplies adds up fast.
-Here are 5 tips to save money and get crafty!
+Here are 5 tips to save money on art supplies.
+Now, go get crafty!

 1. Shop smart on basics

 - Stock up on the basics at the Dollar Store.
 Get things like glue, pipe cleaners, beads, and glitter glue.
 Everything is just $1 and you can even get disposable tableclothes to make clean up a breeze.

 - One thing I wouldn’t buy at the Dollar Store is paint.
 Dollar Store paint is slightly watered down and there’s no guarantee it’s non-toxic.
 Craft store paint is a much better bet.
 At the craft store you can find lots of non-toxic options and you can always stack it with 40% coupons you can find online.

 - Check your office supply stores for rebates.
 Places like Office Depot or Office Max have great sales on paper and you can always get money back.

 - When I’m looking for construction paper I love going to Walmart and the Dollar Store.

 - The best things in life are free!!
 Set aside a box in your house to collect things like milk jugs, toilet paper rolls, and oatmeal containers.